 Tell me about… the Monarch’s role in a General Election

-With a general election set to take place in three weeks, we’re taking a look at The King’s role in an election, including the dissolution of Parliament.
+With the general election results coming in, showing a Labour landslide, we’re taking a look at The King’s role in an election.

 The following in-depth guide looks at a Monarch’s involvement in the process of democracy.